lfaoro/ion/README.md

 It's hard to find a service one can completely trust -- everybody claims they're encrypting your data, although how can you be sure?

-I believe the only way to be sure about your data not being leaked in clear or mishandled is to see exactly the steps that lead to its manipulation & encryption.
+I believe the only way trust what happens to your data is to see exactly the steps that lead to its manipulation, encryption & storage.

 ncrypt is F/OSS -- anyone can check how data is being encrypted and handled, spot eventual issues and fix insecurities.